harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 - __wrapper__: the target data mining algorithm is used as a black box to select the significant features, without enumerating all possible subsets.

 ### Feature creation
 Feature creation consists in the creation of a new set of attributes that captures the important information in a more efficient way than the original one.
-Next, three methodologies for feature creation are described:
+The most common methodologies for feature creation are:

 - __feature extraction__, highly domain-specific;
 - __mapping data to a new space__;